 Sometimes students get a mental block about their lines.
 Especially when they can’t read, remembering lines can be a daunting task.
 In this instance, they may find it easier to remember actions.
 By knowing what they should be doing, they can remember more clearly what to say.
 Even with narration, you’ll often find that assigning an associated action to each line helps the students remember.
 A movement sequence is something they can learn pressure free to remember where in the script they are and what they should say next.

 Even when the actors know their lines, they sometimes forget their cues.
 One way to avoid this is encouraging them to understand the story.
 If students are so busy concentrating on what they need to do, they can sometimes be blind to what else is happening on stage.
+They can’t see the wood for the trees so to speak.
 Make sure you ask them regularly what is happening and why.
-Understanding the story helps them remember the part they need to play in it.
+Understanding the story helps them remember the part they need to play within it.